|

 Fifty years later, much has changed in Vale Perkins (shown in approximately 2006).

-Still prominent in the background is Mount Elephantus (Elephantis) and Hog's Back.
+Still prominent in the background is Mount Elephantis (Elephantus) and Hog's Back.

 Vale Perkins in November, 2011, four years after the road was paved.

-Mount Elephantus (Elephantis) and Hog's Back remain prominent.
+Mount Elephantis (Elephantus) and Hog's Back remain prominent.

 A stitched panoramic view showing the Sutton mountains, the North Mississquoi River valley,

-Peewee (in South Bolton), Elephantus, Owl's Head, Hawk, and Bear,
+Peewee (in South Bolton), Elephantis, Owl's Head, Hawk, and Bear,

-as seen from near Highwater, looking the north, on July 2, 2008.
+as seen from near Highwater, looking to the north, on July 2, 2008.

 A stitched panoramic view of a snowy Mount Owl's Head.